 The fact of the matter is, SEO is often too complex for a company to handle in-house without an SEO expert on staff.
 The marketing staff will be at a big disadvantage and is not likely to handle all aspects of technical SEO, keyword research, on-page optimization, internal and external link building very well.

-Furthermore, when your company’s website experiences organic search traffic declines or growth periods, the marketing staff likely doesn’t have the experience to review your analytics data in a manner that will tell the story of why your organic search traffic is trending in a certain direction.
+Furthermore, when your company’s website experiences organic search traffic declines or growth periods, the marketing staff may not have the experience to review your analytics data in a manner that will tell the story of why your organic search traffic is trending in a certain direction.

 Finding, selecting and hiring the right SEO consultant will help to ensure that your company makes the most of this top traffic source.
 If you would like to discuss further, you can ask me a question or inquire about hiring me.
 I have my own criteria for working with clients, so let’s see if we’re a good fit for each other.